Home > All Recipes > Cupcakes > Moist Chocolate Eggless Cupcakes For Two

 A row of three chocolate eggless cupcakes with whipped frosting.

 Let’s dish!
 Did you make these eggless chocolate cupcakes for a special occasion?
 What flavor of frosting did you pair with them?
-Are eggs hard to come by where you are?
 Let me know in the comments below!

 Prep10 minutes